lwindolf/lzone-cheat-sheets/cheat-sheets/Ansible.md

     ansible <host> -m setup -a 'filter=ansible_eth*'   # Only ansible fact for one host ansible all -m setup -a 'filter=facter_*'          # Only facter facts but for all hosts

+Save facts to per-host files in /tmp/facts

+    ansible all -m setup --tree /tmp/facts